Table of Contents

 While some say the opposite, others who tried baking soda say it is a wonderful cleaning tool for their coffee machine.

 Fur sure, baking soda is a great cleaning agent for the exterior and removable parts of your espresso machine.

 Baking soda is widely available, very cheap, and doesn’t leave foul smell on your coffee machine.

-Each machine has a guide from its manufacturer.
-So, it is safe to follow the guidelines there.
+Each espresso machine has a guide from its manufacturer.
+So, make sure you follow the guidelines there.